ahp-aig/yolo_for_endometrial_cytology/README.md

 ### 4. **Run Inference**

 Use the following command to run inference using the trained model in your Anaconda virtual environment within Visual Studio Code.
-This command will use the input from your microscope's CCD camera connected via USB, and display the real-time detection results with bounding boxes and confidence scores (CS) of 0.225 or higher on your monitor.
+This command will use the input from your microscope's CCD camera connected via USB, and display the real-time detection results with bounding boxes and confidence scores of 0.225 or higher on your monitor. *Please adjust the confidence score setting to match your specific environment.

 ```bash
 python detect.py --source 0 --weights best.pt --conf 0.225
 ```

 By running this command, the live feed from the CCD camera connected to the microscope will be displayed on the monitor.
-The trained model will detect abnormal cell clusters in real-time, showing bounding boxes with a confidence score of 0.225 or higher.
+The trained model will detect abnormal cell clusters in real-time, showing bounding boxes with a confidence score of 0.225(or your confidence score setting) or higher.

 ## Training Your Own Model with Yolov5x for Real-Time Microscopic Detection